ashoordoushow/gym-fitness-api/README.md

 # Gym Fitness API

-The **Gym Fitness API** is the backend for the **BUILT TO CONQUER** platform, built with Ruby on Rails and PostgreSQL.
+The **Gym Fitness API** is the backend for the **BUILT TO CONQUER** platform (https://built-to-conquer.up.railway.app/), built with Ruby on Rails and PostgreSQL.
 It powers user management, workout schedules, memberships, and other gym-related functionalities.

 ## Prerequisites